Someone-finally/internet-server/README.md

 FAT Storage is set to 2MB : To host the assets of Vite website.

-Total memory utilised for assets in code is 149.91 kB
+Total memory utilised for assets in code is 149.91 kB Assets included:

+## To be implemented

+API to access weather : Using Random API

+SHT21 for temperature and humidity :

 ## Folder contents